curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 When others have *power over you*, it isn't always a bad thing.
 Most governments have a great deal of power over their citizens and hopefully most of their citizens believe that's a good thing.
 However, trusting those with power over you is an expensive thing.
 Given the choice between another having power over you or not, with no other considerations, you should choose *not*, because the other can abuse their power to their gain and your loss.
 The cost of yielding power to others is the risk that they potentially abuse their power.

-The cost of giving your personal information to companies in exchange for services is that they potentially use or sell that information in ways that harm you.
+Ex: The cost of giving your personal information to companies in exchange for services is that they potentially use or sell that information in ways that harm you.

-The cost of a publicly traded company having to share their revenues, expenses, and profits is that private ones have a better idea whether competing is worth it.
+Ex: The cost of a publicly traded company having to share their revenues, expenses, and profits is that private ones have a better idea whether competing is worth it.

-# Too much information inequality is expensive
+# Too much information inequality is expensive (not_finished)

-asdf
+Trusting others not to use your personal information to your detriment is a costly risk...

 # Not sharing is a tradegy of the commons

 Information inequality means that sharing information has a cost.
 Sharing information benefits everyone else, giving ability and power to others, without inherently gaining any yourself.
 There are situations where sharing information benefits you, but it's because you're getting something in exchange for sharing that information rather than directly benefitting from sharing - often services, money, or social capital.
-Not sharing is a [*tragedy of the commons*](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) - we have the ability to give others value with little effort, but we then yield power to others (via informational prowess).
-If everyone shared perfectly, everyone would gain much more value than it would cost them.

-Both collected and personal information are valuable, but organizations hoard more value to the general public in their collected data.
-If organizations shared their valuable collected information, it would give their current or future competitors power over them.
-In today's world, organizations have little incentive to share the stores of valuable information they control.
-In contrast, individuals sharing personal information is common because the benefits seem greater than the costs - the services exchanged are worth the incremental power transfer.
+Not sharing is a [*tragedy of the commons*](https://en.wikipedia.org/wiki/Tragedy_of_the_commons):

+> a situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.

+If absolutely everyone shared as much as possible, it would significantly benefit everyone.
+Unfortunately, individuals and organizations acting in their own self-interest will generally choose not to share and the benefit is spoiled.

-# Gradual increases in sharing counteracts the tragedy
+# Hypothesis: Gradual increases in sharing counteracts the tragedy

 If you shared all your information you possibly could - your personal history, salary, bank details, passwords...
 You would be at the mercy of everyone.
 Some individuals and companies might use that information in a positive and productive way.
 Some bogeyman would inevitably take advantage of that power to steal or extort from you.

 BUT

 If everyone gradually shared more and more about themselves, the intermediary changes in power would not be so big ("sharing more" meaning more % of the 100% of information one has privileged access to, not the same thing shared over time).

+Ex: if all individuals begin freely sharing their hair colour, the sharing ones don't yield much power to the non-sharing ones.
+Once everyone is sharing that information, individuals begin freely sharing their blood type.
+If the cycle of `begin sharing something > everyone shares that something > begin sharing something else` continues repeating for all kinds of information (both for individuals and organizations), everyone will have ended up sharing a great deal of information without yielding a great deal of power at any one point in time.

+It's important that the information continues to be shared, or power will be gained by those who stop sharing (and those who continue to share will experience the cost of giving others power).
+This can be induced by law, contract, or societal pressures.

 The reflex you should have is not,

-*"I must share less about myself so I don't get screwed over by some bogeyman."*
+*"I must share less about myself so I don't get harmed by some bogeyman."*

 It should be,

-*"We must know as much as possible about everyone, and make sure that bogeymen also share."*
+*"I must gradually share more and more in lock-step with everyone, and make sure that bogeymen also share."*

-# Gradual increases in sharing are inevitable
+# Hypothesis: Gradual increases in sharing are inevitable (not_finished)

 You may be getting more aware and cautious of what you share, but it's likely that with every year that has passed since your birth, you have shared more of that 100%.
 That's because information technology is developing, and better information technology enables better information collection and sharing.